 Like a VPN or proxy, third parties won’t know it’s you browsing.
 However, unlike these tools, the Tor browser uses a random route of multiple relays each time.
 By not relying on a single, set connection, Tor presents a far more secure option for staying private online.

 You can access Tor by using the free Tor browser.

 If you want to block cookies and other forms of tracking without the “bare bones” experience of incognito mode, look no further than anti-tracking software.
 At a minimum, anti-tracking software prevents your browser from storing tracking cookies, thereby preventing cross-site tracking.

 Note that most of the alternatives we’ve discussed (such as VPNs and Tor) already include some type of anti-tracking capability.
 However, if you don’t need extra security or privacy, plenty of standalone anti-tracking extensions are available.

 Incognito is an easy way to keep your browsing history private and avoid being tracked.

 However, it won’t stop websites, search engines, or your ISP from viewing your IP address and browsing activity.
 As a result, more privacy-minded users should consider alternatives such as a VPN or Tor.

 Your privacy isn’t the only thing to keep secure online.
-With Kinsta’s security features, you can rest assured knowing that your WordPress website is watched and secured 24/7.
+With Kinsta’s security features, you can rest assured knowing that your website is watched and secured 24/7.
 For more information, contact us at +1 (888) 610-2915 or schedule a free demo today.